btswann11/CSE550/docs/local-testing-guide.md

 **⚠️ IMPORTANT NOTES:**

+- Replace `<your-name>` with your actual name or identifier to avoid conflicts during local testing.
+Each person will have their own backend table for storing chat data.
 - Replace `[TO_BE_PROVIDED]` values with the actual connection strings and keys I'll provide separately
 - **DO NOT commit this file to Git** - it contains sensitive information
 - The file is already in `.gitignore` to prevent accidental commits